MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-cloud-witness.md

    - If the cluster you're configuring Cloud Witness for is on-premises or in Azure within the same Azure region and availability zones, select **Locally-redundant storage (LRS)**.
    - If your cluster is in the same Azure region but in different availability zones, select **Zone-redundant storage (ZRS)**.

-### View and copy storage access keys for your Azure storage account
+### View and copy storage access keys for your Azure Storage account

 When you create an Azure Storage account, Azure associates it with automatically generated primary and secondary access keys.
 When you set up Cloud Witness for the first time, we recommend you use the primary access key.
 After that, you can use either the primary or secondary access key.